SharkTal/ownserver/README.md

 ```

 ## Multitasking in terminal
 When you have learned the basics of using the terminal, you might want to have multiple windows or split your terminal pane into two different terminals to make multitasking easier.
 One solution to this is to make many connections to your server to get many terminals, but there are better ways, like installing `screen` or `tmux`.
-Tmux is more newbie friendly than screen, and allows splitting the screen in multiple regions.
+Personally I find tmux to be more newbie friendly than screen, and it allows splitting the screen in multiple regions easily.
 Here are links to cheatsheets listing all the different tmux and screen commands that you can use:

 [Tmux Cheat Sheet](http://tmuxcheatsheet.com/)